turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 <section class="call-to-action">
 ### Your First Pseudocode

 In your notebook, write down step by step instructions on how to get in your car and back out of the driveway.
-Below are some examples of steps to show you the level of detail we are looking for.
+Below is the first step to show you the level of detail we are looking for.
 ```
-Step 1: Grab your car keys (a piece of black plastic with a metal stick coming out).
-Step 2: Point those keys in the direction of your car and click the button that has an unlock symbol.
+Step 1: Point your car keys in the direction of your car and click the button that has an unlock symbol.
 You should hear a beep to indicate the car is unlocked.
 ...
 ```
 </section>